SantiagoGiner/Research/README.md

 # Research
-Here I store some research projects that I've pursued in College.
+Here I store some research projects that I've pursued in college.